A fully anisotropic mechanism for formation of trapped surfaces in vacuum: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Pin Yu and Ovidiu Savin for helpful remarks and useful discussions.
+We would like to thank Demetrios Christodoulou for his helpful suggestions on a previous version of the manuscript.
+We would also like to thank Pin Yu, Ovidiu Savin and Stefanos Aretakis for helpful remarks and useful discussions.

+S Klainerman would like to thank the Fondation SMP for the support of this work.
 S. Klainerman is supported by the NSF grant DMS-0901250.
 J. Luk is supported by the NSF Postdoctoral Fellowship DMS-1204493.
 I. Rodnianski is supported by the NSF grant DMS-1001500.
 S. Klainerman and I. Rodnianski are also supported by the FRG grant DMS-1065710.